Thomas Humes Lawsuit Summary

 This document constitutes a summary of a lawsuit that Thomas Humes brought against William Smith, John Gore, and James Roddy of Jefferson County, Tennessee.
 Additional notes signed by Frances Alexander Ramsey and Archibald Roane dated April 5, 1799 certify that the document is an accurate copy of the Court's records.

-Thomas Humes was born in Armagh, Ulster County, Ireland in about 1767.
+Thomas Humes was born in Armagh, Ulster County, Ireland in 1768.
 He emigrated to the United States as a child and lived with his brother in Pennsylvania before moving to Knoxville in 1795 to start a mercantile business.
-Humes married Margaret Christian (Russell) Cowan in about 1802, and the couple had five children who survived to adulthood: John N., Mary (died 1826), Elizabeth (born 1809), Thomas William (1815-1892) and Andrew Russell (1817-1847).
+Humes married Margaret Christian (Russell) Cowan (1777-1854) in 1802, and the couple had five children who survived to adulthood: John N. (1797-1870), Mary (died 1826), Elizabeth (born 1809), Thomas William (1815-1892) and Andrew Russell (1817-1847).
 Three others, Thomas Scott, Sarah, and Leah died as children.
 Thomas William was particularly prominent in East Tennessee, and served as the President of East Tennessee University from 1865 to 1883.
-Thomas Humes died in Knoxville on September 23, 1816.
-His widow married Colonel Francis Alexander Ramsey on April 13, 1820 and died in 1854.
+Thomas Humes died in Knoxville on September 23, 1816 and is buried in Knox County.

 This collection consists of a single folder.